 It matters what neighborhood you live in.

-San Francisco is a unique city in the fact that it is split up into multiple districts and distinct neighborhoods each with its own culture and charm.
-Divided into five districts including the Downtown area, Richmond, Sunset, Upper Market/South Central, and Bernel Heights/South East, these districts are then divided into neighborhoods with their own certain lifestyle and types of residents.
+San Francisco is unique because it is split up into multiple districts and distinct neighborhoods, each with its own culture and charm.
+Divided into five sections, including the Downtown area, Richmond, Sunset, Upper Market/South Central, and Bernel Heights/South East, these districts are divided into neighborhoods with certain lifestyles and types of residents.
 Depending on where you choose to live in San Francisco will describe who you are as an individual based on specific stereotypes related to each neighborhood.
-For example, Haight-Ashbury is notorious for being populated by hipsters and young adults, SOMA is great for entrepreneurs and business start-ups, and the Marina is full of post-college grads and ex frat boys who still want an exciting nightlife.
+For example, Haight-Ashbury is notorious for being populated by hipsters and young adults, SOMA is excellent for entrepreneurs and business start-ups, and the Marina is full of post-college grads who still want exciting nightlife.
 No matter where you decide to live, visiting each neighborhood will provide you with different experiences and things to do.
-Here are some of the best neighborhoods in San Francsisco.
+Here are some of the best neighborhoods in San Francisco.

-Check out this list of the major neighborhoods in San Francisco:
+Check out this list of the central neighborhoods in San Francisco:

 - North Beach